Jordan2139/Discord-Tickets-Bot/README.md

 Do you want an advanced and helpful Ticket System to better suit your servers needs?
 Well, look no further!
-With HypeTickets you can do everything from Basic Ticket Commands, all the way to reaction based ticket panels!
+With Discord-Tickets-Bot you can do everything from Basic Ticket Commands, all the way to reaction based ticket panels!
 With a configurable role-based permissions system, you can ensure that nobody gets to running commands that they shouldn't have access to!

 ---